Harassment, Discrimination, and Sexual Harassment

 - Within 14 working days from the filing of the complaint, the investigating officer will conduct an inquiry and prepare a report summarizing the relevant evidence.

-- The report of the vice president/dean for student life of investigative officer will be sent to the complainant and to the accused.
+- The report of the vice president/dean for student life or investigative officer will be sent to the complainant and to the accused.
 Within five (5) working days thereafter, the complainant and the respondent may each submit a final statement to the vice president/dean for student life concerning the report.

-- The vice president/dean for student life may at any point dismiss a complain if it is found to be clearly without merit.
+- The vice president/dean for student life may at any point dismiss a complaint if it is found to be clearly without merit.
 The complainant may appeal this determination to the academic vice president.

 - Within five (5) working days after the submission of any final statements from the complainant and the accused, the vice president/dean for student life or five-person panel will decide whether a violation of this policy has occurred, and if so, what the consequences shall be.
-These may range from reprimand, suspension or probation, to termination or expulsion.
+These may range from reprimand, suspension or probation, to termination or dismissal.